-In order to fulfil all the above goals, the Polish Royal Opera employs a permanent team of great artists.
-Apart from the extraordinary soloists, the chorus and the orchestra, the Opera has its own period instruments ensemble, the Capella Regia Polona.
+In order to fulfill all the above goals, the Polish Royal Opera employs a permanent team of great artists.
+Apart from the extraordinary soloists, the chorus, and the orchestra, the Opera has its own period instruments ensemble, the Capella Regia Polona.
 The Opera also invites top-class artists of the Polish and international scene – soloists, conductors, and directors – to participate in individual opera productions and concerts.

 The name, the emblem, and the activity profile of the Polish Royal Opera are a reference to the great origins of opera in Poland.
-Preserving the memory of theatrical achievements during the reign of king Władysław IV, who founded the first permanent opera theatre in Poland – and one of the first in the world – with a stage in the Royal Castle in Warsaw, the Polish Royal Opera strives for the magnificence for which the Chapel Royal at the courts of the Polish Vasa kings was famous.
-On the other hand, the impressive building of the Royal Theatre in the Łazienki Park is a reminder the flourishment of the opera during the reign of the King Stanisław August Poniatowski, who was the initiator of the construction.
+Preserving the memory of theatrical achievements during the reign of King Władysław IV, who founded the first permanent opera theatre in Poland – and one of the first in the world – with a stage in the Royal Castle in Warsaw, the Polish Royal Opera strives for the magnificence for which the Chapel Royal at the courts of the Polish Vasa kings was famous.
+On the other hand, the impressive building of the Royal Theatre in the Royal Łazienki Park is a reminder of the flourishment of the opera during the reign of King Stanisław August Poniatowski, who was the initiator of the construction.
 At present, this is the main stage of the Polish Royal Opera, an institution whose mission is to cultivate and popularize Polish musical heritage, and to build and strengthen the Polish and European identity focused around the three Platonic ideals: Truth, Goodness, and Beauty.